 The pre-provisional training course runs for 7 hours, and you need to provide your own motorcycle.
 You may be able to hire a motorcycle from the course provider, but this will need to be arranged at least 5 days ahead of your course.

-At the end of the course, you’ll undertake a practical riding test (the Motorcycle Operator Skill Test) to assess your riding ability.
+At the end of the course, you’ll undertake a practical riding skills test (Motorcycle Operator Skill Test) to assess your riding ability.
 If you pass, you’ll be issued a Certificate of Competence, valid for 3 months.

-You’ll need to pay the course fee at the time of booking, so if you book online or by phone you'll need a credit card.
+You need to book directly with your chosen training course provider.
+Our Rider training centres page lists all the providers and their contact details.
+You’ll need to pay the course fee when you book, so if you book online or by phone you’ll need a credit card.